 Columbia County contains abundant wetlands within its boundaries.
 Many of these wetlands lie along the Columbia River within the old flood plain area and are now surrounded by lands in agricultural use.
 It is often possible to protect these wetlands and to resolve potential conflicts with other land use activities.
-To protect these wetlands, the County has developed an overlay zone to protect the Identified Wetland Areas from filling, draining, or other alterations which would degrade their biological value.
-The majority of the areas containing wetlands are zoned for agricultural use.
-Activities allowed in this zone will be restricted so as to protect wetland values.
+To protect these wetlands, the County historically has relied primarily on DSL and the US Army Corps to protect the significant wetlands from filling, draining, or other alterations which would degrade their biological value.
+The majority of these wetlands are zoned for agricultural and forest use.
+As discussed below, the Riparian Corridor Overlay Zone will provide limited protection for wetlands and related fish and wildlife habitat within locally-defined riparian corridors.